MicrosoftDocs/Hololens/hololens/hololens-enroll-mdm.md

 If your device was enrolled with an Azure AD account or Autopilot, it can’t be unenrolled from Intune.
 If you wish to unjoin HoloLens from Azure AD or rejoin it to a different to Azure AD tenant, you must [reset/reflash](hololens-recovery.md#restart-the-device) the device.

-If your device was enrolled from a MSA account that added a work account or from a Local account that enrolled only in device management, then you may unenroll the device.
+If your device was enrolled from an MSA account that added a work account or from a Local account that enrolled only in device management, then you may unenroll the device.
 Open the Start menu and then select **Settings App** -> **Access Work or School** -> *YourAccount* -> **Disconnect** button.

 ## Enrollment troubleshooting